youliangtan/robot_manipulator_control/README.md

 - In yaml file, `enable_gripper: False`, and use `eef_grip_obj`, `eef_release_obj`.
 - ur10 control is a higher level control of dynamixel gripper

+#### Error Msg
+- enable `log_motion_error` with True, this will record all unsuccessfull motion, which can be in planning or execution phase
+- the file `error_log.txt` will be generated in the current working directory

 ---